andrewdyer/slim3-mailer/README.md

 Using mailable classes are a lot more elegant than the basic usage example above.
-Building up the mail in a mailable class cleans up controllers and routes, making things look a more tidy and manageable.
+Building up the mail in a mailable class cleans up controllers and routes, making things look a more tidy and less cluttered as well as making things so much more manageable.

+Mailable classes are required to extend the base `Anddye\Mailer\Mailable` class;

 ```php
 use Anddye\Mailer\Mailable;

 class WelcomeMailable extends Mailable
 {